Urine Smells Bad for These 8 Reasons

 The same hormones that help you during the fetal gestation period (estrogen and progesterone) also regulate your menstrual cycle.

 These hormones have a small effect on the smell of your urine.
-Because of this, when you’re ovulating, you can notice that your urine has a bad smell similar to ammonia.
+Because of this, when you’re ovulating, you may notice that your urine smells similar to ammonia.

 8. Taking certain medications, supplements, and vitamins